ipvsix/draft-sidspace-experiment/draft-ek-srv6ops-sidspace-experiment.md

 # Routing and Filtering

 As noted in [draft-bdmgct-spring-srv6-security], it is assumed that each ASN participating in the SRv6 SID space experiment has deployed their respective SRv6 implementations within a limited domain [RFC8799] with appropriate filtering at the domain boundaries.
-Because this is a shared space experiment, the requisite filtering exceptions must be made between each limited domain to allow for the desired inter-domain communication to occur.
-Care should be taken to allow only the desired and necessary communication between each limited domain.
-The mechanisms used should be conformant with the limited domain security policy and may include, but are not limited to:
+Because this is a shared space experiment, the requisite filtering exceptions must be made between each SRv6 domain to allow for the desired Inter-Domain communication to occur.
+Care should be taken to allow only the desired and necessary communication between each SRv6 domain.
+The mechanisms used should be conformant with the given domain's security policy and may include, but are not limited to:

 * routing filters such as BGP prefix-lists, route-maps, route-policies, or other analogous mechanisms, or
 * access control filters at the domain edge

 # Example test case

 One possible test case is the exchange of the IPv6 prefix SID between two autonomous systems with independent management domains.
-In this example, AS4294967294 exchanges their SRv6 SID prefix (5f00:ffff:fffe::/48) with AS4200000000 who announces their ASN derived SRv6 SID prefix (5f00:fa56:ea00::/48).
+In this example, AS4294967294 exchanges their SRv6 SID prefix (`5f00:ffff:fffe::/48`) with AS4200000000 who announces their ASN derived SRv6 SID prefix (`5f00:fa56:ea00::/48`).

 ~~~~~~
   ┌─────────────────────────────────┐           ┌──────────────────────────────────┐